 Apple’s Airpods don’t always connect to HP laptops easily since they do not run on Apple’s firmware.
-However, you should be able to connect Airpods to your HP Laptop by enabling bluetooth, using your lightning cable, or by updating your HP laptop’s bluetooth and audio drives.
+Below you will find details on how to connect AirPods to a HP Laptop by enabling bluetooth, using your lightning cable, or by updating your HP laptop’s bluetooth and audio drivers.

 1. Pair Your AirPods With Your HP Laptop Via Bluetooth